 ● May defend against Alzheimer’s and be useful in Alzheimer’s therapy (4)

-Chill is non-GMO, gluten-free, and vegetarian.
-This hemp oil is sourced from stalk, stem, seeds, and flower of the hemp plant and does not exceed 0.3% THC concentration.
-It contains naturally occurring phytocannabinoids and terpenes, which have been shown to support body function and health.
+Look for hemp oil that is non-GMO, gluten-free, and vegetarian.
+We prefer hemp oil that is sourced from stalk, stem, seeds, and flower of the hemp plant and does not exceed 0.3% THC concentration, containing naturally occurring phytocannabinoids and terpenes, which have been shown to support body function and health.

 Written by Hannah Aylward